Reese McGuire Player Props: Red Sox vs. Yankees

 Reese McGuire At The Plate

-- In 51.4% of his 35 games this season, McGuire has picked up at least one hit.
-He's also had eight multi-hit games.

-- He has not hit a home run in his 35 games this year.
+- In 37 games played this year, he has not gone deep.

-- McGuire has driven in a run in eight games this season (22.9%), including two games with multiple runs batted in.
+- McGuire has driven in a run in eight games this year (21.6%), including two games with multiple runs batted in.

-- In eight of 35 games this season, he has scored, and three of those games included multiple runs.
+- In 21.6% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (8.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.